-- c.
+c.
 As Required Report.
-Information collected, stored, retrieved, and submitted when requested. - d.
+Information collected, stored, retrieved, and submitted when requested.

+d.
 Burden.
-The time, effort, or financial resources expended by persons to provide information to a Federal agency. - e.
+The time, effort, or financial resources expended by persons to provide information to a Federal agency.

+e.
 Collection of Information.
-Obtaining or soliciting facts or by written report forms, application forms, schedules, questionnaires, reporting or recordkeeping requirements, or other similar methods calling for either: - (1) Answers to identical questions posed to, or identical reporting or recordkeeping requirements imposed upon, ten or more persons, other than agencies, instrumentalities, or employees of the United States. - (2) Answers to questions posed to agencies, instrumentalities, or employees of the United States, which are to be used for general statistical purposes. - f.
+Obtaining or soliciting facts or by written report forms, application forms, schedules, questionnaires, reporting or recordkeeping requirements, or other similar methods calling for either:

+(1) Answers to identical questions posed to, or identical reporting or recordkeeping requirements imposed upon, ten or more persons, other than agencies, instrumentalities, or employees of the United States.

+(2) Answers to questions posed to agencies, instrumentalities, or employees of the United States, which are to be used for general statistical purposes.

+f.
 Computer Generated Reports.
-Reports generated by processing data residing in a computerized database. - g.
+Reports generated by processing data residing in a computerized database.

+g.
 Exempt Information Collections.
-Information collections that are exempt from the procedures in this manual. - h.
+Information collections that are exempt from the procedures in this manual.

+h.
 Information Collection (Report).
 Data or information collected for use in determining policy; planning; controlling and evaluating operations and performance; making administrative determinations; or preparing other reports.
-The data or information may be in narrative, statistical, graphic, or any other form and may be displayed on paper, magnetic tape, or other media. - i.
+The data or information may be in narrative, statistical, graphic, or any other form and may be displayed on paper, magnetic tape, or other media.

+i.
 Information Collection Request.
-A written report form, application form, schedule, questionnaire, reporting or record-keeping requirement, or other similar method calling for the collection of information. - j.
+A written report form, application form, schedule, questionnaire, reporting or record-keeping requirement, or other similar method calling for the collection of information.

+j.
 Information Requirement.
-The functional area expression of need for data or information to carry out specified and authorized functions or management purposes that require the establishment of maintenance of forms or formats, or information management collection or record keeping systems, manual or automated.
+The functional area expression of need for data or information to carry out specified and authorized functions or management purposes that require the establishment of maintenance of forms or formats, or information management collection or record keeping systems, manual or automated. k.

-- k.
 Interagency Information Collection (Reporting) Requirement.
-Any requirement involving submission of an information collection to an agency from one or more other agencies. - l.
-Internal Information Collection.
-An information collection that remains within one organizational structure for its own use. - m.
+Any requirement involving submission of an information collection to an agency from one or more other agencies.

+1. Internal Information Collection.
+An information collection that remains within one organizational structure for its own use.

+m.
 Licensed Information Collection.
-An information collection that has been requested and justified by an action officer, reviewed and approved by the Command Information Management Control Manager, and assigned a Report Control Symbol or an exemption authority. - n.
+An information collection that has been requested and justified by an action officer, reviewed and approved by the Command Information Management Control Manager, and assigned a Report Control Symbol or an exemption authority.

+n.
 One-Time Information Collection.
 An information collection prepared only once.
-One-time collections will be assigned a Report Control Symbol per SSIC code using "OT" as suffix number. - o.
+One-time collections will be assigned a Report Control Symbol per SSIC code using "OT" as suffix number.

+o.
 Operating Forces.
-The activities comprising the operating forces of the Navy and the operating forces of the Marine Corps are listed in SNDL Part 1. - p.
+The activities comprising the operating forces of the Navy and the operating forces of the Marine Corps are listed in SNDL Part 1.

+p.
 Recurring Information Collection.
-An information collection that conveys essentially the same type of information at prescribed intervals. - q.
+An information collection that conveys essentially the same type of information at prescribed intervals.

+q.
 Report Control Symbol (RCS).
-An organization abbreviation combined with a Standard Subject Identification Code (SSIC) (see SECNAV Manual M-5210.2) and a numeric suffix, which signifies that an information collection has been approved. - r.
+An organization abbreviation combined with a Standard Subject Identification Code (SSIC) (see SECNAV Manual M-5210.2) and a numeric suffix, which signifies that an information collection has been approved.

+r.
 Revised Information Requirement.
 An established information requirement that changes.
-The Information Management Control Manager must approve such revisions. - s.
+The Information Management Control Manager must approve such revisions.

+s.
 Shore Establishment.
-The activities comprising the shore activities of the Navy and the Marine Corps are listed in SNDL Part 2. - t.
+The activities comprising the shore activities of the Navy and the Marine Corps are listed in SNDL Part 2.

+t.
 Situation Information Collection.
-An information collection which is prepared upon occurrence of a specified event. - u.
+An information collection which is prepared upon occurrence of a specified event.

+u.
 Status Information Collection.
-An interim information collection explaining the amount of work completed or to be completed on an established information collection. - v.
-Survey Or Personnel Survey.
-An organized effort to obtain information from persons about themselves, their attitudes, perceptions, beliefs, opinions, or interests where the acquisition of such information is not a normal administrative requirement internal to the command.
+An interim information collection explaining the amount of work completed or to be completed on an established information collection.